Degrees at AUAF:

 Literary Studies Minor (Previously English Minor) (15 credit hours)

-Check with your advisor to make sure that the English courses you chppse will work toward the minor.
+Check with your advisor to make sure that the English courses you choose will work toward the minor.

-(Note: the required ENG 110/ENG 115 and composition general education courses do not count towards the Minor)
+(Note: the required ENG 110/ENG 115 and composition general education courses, such as ENG 215 and ENG 271, do not count towards the Minor)

 Law Minor (15 credit hours)

-The Law minor would be granted to students from other majors who complete any 15 credits of law not including LGS 110.
+The Law minor would be granted to students from other majors who complete any 15 credits of law.
 At least 6 of those credits (two courses) must be at the LGS 300-level or above.

 Required core courses - A total of 12 credit hours as follows: